THE ART OF XINGYI BOXING

 To go high is to raise the body up so it seems to be lengthened.
 To go low is to bow the body down so it seems to be squeezed in.

-When it is time to advance, I advance, springing with my body, valiantly charging straight in.
-When it is time to retreat, I retreat, leading my energy so that it reverses me into a crouched posture [i.e. prepared to spring forward again].
+When it is time to advance, I advance, overwhelming his strength by valiantly charging straight in.
+When it is time to retreat, I retreat, luring his energy in so that he overcommits and falls forward.

 When turning around to face behind, what is behind becomes what is in front.
 When facing to the left and right, I ensure no one dare attack me from the side.